Advertiser Disclosure

 Inherently, most businesses have different spending profiles from individual consumers.
 Consumers generally spend more on groceries, eating out, streaming, and gas, while businesses might spend more on office supplies, advertising, and hardware.

-If you’re running a home-renovation company based in Atlanta, for example, your company might spend a lot of money on construction materials, advertising, and hardware — if this were the case, the Amex Business Platinum card would make a ton of sense for you.
+If you’re running a home-renovation company based in Atlanta, for example, your company might spend a lot of money on construction materials, advertising, and hardware.
+If this were the case, the Amex Business Platinum card would make a ton of sense for you.
 Plus, having the card and using it strictly for these business expenses can help you aggregate them and effectively identify any tax write-offs that may exist.
 Of course, you’ll want to consult your tax professional for assistance with this part.

 At the same time, you might spend significant sums of money on personal travel for you and your family.
 And being based in Atlanta means you’re flying Delta Air Lines most of the time.
 So it might make sense to hold the Delta Reserve card.